QuarticCat/detypify/README.md

 $ git submodule update --init --recursive
 ```

-If you just want to build `web`, you can download `train-out.zip` from releases and extract it to project folder.
+If you just want to build `web`, you can download `train-out.zip` from releases and extract it to project root.

 ### Migrating